Passport Land - Grete Mosheim

 leading German film,

-theatre and television actress of Hungarian Jewish ancestry.
+theatre and television actress of Jewish ancestry on her father's side.

 started her acting career at the age of 17 and was a member of